veeto

 Key Takeaways

-• Requires law enforcement to review unsolved murder cases when families submit written applications.
+• Requires law enforcement to review unsolved murder cases when families request a new investigation.

 Summary

-Assembly Member Gipson's California Homicide Victims' Families' Rights Act establishes formal procedures for family members to request reviews of unsolved murder cases dating back to 1990.
-The legislation creates a structured process requiring law enforcement agencies to examine case files when immediate family members or their legal representatives submit written applications.
+Assembly Member Gipson's California Homicide Victims' Families' Rights Act establishes a formal process for family members to request reviews of unsolved murder cases dating back to 1990.
+Under the legislation, immediate family members or their legal representatives can petition law enforcement agencies to examine case files of murders that remain unsolved after three years and have exhausted all investigative leads.

 Key Dates